bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.
 Map returns a new array, forEach does not.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? functions have return type but method has no return type

 3. What is closure?
 A closure is a chain of scope, allowing a function to have access to variables declared outside of it's scope.